cran/PDE/README.md

     fully visible.
 This will prevent in some occasions the resizing of the window.
 To prevent this issue, choose “don’t wrap” while resizing and activate resizing afterwards, again.
-In case the table does not fit vertically inside the window, either the scrollbar can be used to show different rows of the table.
+In case the table does not fit vertically inside the window, either the scroll bar can be used to show different rows of the table.

 2.  **Sentence number**: If sentences surrounding the sentence with the